 Lord Wilson’s views on women:

-As a Judge in the Court of Appeal, he displayed grandiose views on a case which he did not read and did not prepared for allowing himself to make up evidence against the Wife in the defended divorce proceedings to damage her case in the financial proceedings.
-On 23rd November 2010, Lord Wilson made reference to the wrong application, made up evidence to cause slander and ridicule the applicant Wife, cited unproven facts in any lower court, produced a Judgment with 99% deficiencies (although he stated having spent 4 hours to read the case when the case did not require more than 1 hour of reading given that there were no bundles filed with the Court of Appeal as the lower court failed to order bundles for the final hearing and the lower court accepted not having any files to deal with the case, thus raising the appeal before Lord Wilson).
+As a Judge in the Court of Appeal: Lord Wilson displayed grandiose views on a case which he did not read and did not prepared for allowing himself to make up evidence against the Wife in the defended divorce proceedings to damage her case in the financial proceedings.
+We call this case X v X due to the gagging order put in place by His Honour Judge Parkes QC in 2016 in order to protect Lord Wilson’s wrong doing.
+On 23rd November 2010, Lord Wilson made reference to the wrong application, made up evidence to cause slander and ridicule the applicant Wife, cited unproven facts in any lower court, produced a Judgment with 99% deficiencies (although he stated having spent 4 hours to read the case when the case did not require more than 1 hour of reading given that there were no bundles required to be filed by the lower court as it failed to order bundles for the final hearing and Lord Wilson accepted that the lower court did not have any files to deal at the final hearing, thus raising the appeal before Lord Wilson).
 His delusion and clear dislike of the applicant Wife let Lord Wilson to produce a dramatic delivery of his Judgment based on false facts only to produce a sensational story for the media.
 After the media and legal professionals found out, the next day, how delusional Lord Wilson was on the day of the appeal and how grandiosely he played his judicial game, the story and comments were retracted.